coburnw/hp3488-ivi/README.md

 A preliminary 3488A driver has been added which currently only manages the plugins, but could conceivably implement some sort of smart routing between plugins in the future.

+This driver uses the 3488 command set.
+The 3499 model can support the older command set if its mode is set to 3488 using the front panel.

 Very much a work in progress.

 ### Requirements